 16. July 2019: One of the strongest and most robustly growing sectors in Brazil is the Renewable Energies Sector.
 The US Consulting Agency Bloomberg just published a paper foreseeing 97 Billion US-Dollar Investments into Solar, Eolic and Biomass Energy.
 This coincides with – and impacts on – the real estate sector too, since the demand for large areas is growing.

-14. July 2019: Recently, the Estadão has published an infopage about ongoing privatizations and concessions on PPP (Public-Private-Partnership Basis), regarding Airports, Energy Sector, Railways, Mining, Oil and Gas, Road-Construction and Ports.
+14. July 2019: Recently, the Estadão published an information page regarding ongoing privatizations and concessions on PPP (Public-Private-Partnership Programs), regarding Airports, Energy Sector, Mining, Oil and Gas, Railways, Road-Construction and Ports.
 The below info-graphics can be found under the below link, which shows privatizations and denationalizations that have already happened or are yet to occur.
 It shows also the type of operation as well as the market value.
 Privatization, if well regulated and planned, is an important step towards a liberalization of the economy and thus economic growth.
 It is part of the political agenda of the market-oriented minister Paulo Guedes.

 2. Regional News – Regional Developments